FAQs

 • What are the tax benefits of upgrading my equipment this year?

-Section 179 allows many businesses to deduct the complete purchase price of qualifying equipment such as skid steers or commercial mowers within the year of purchase, instead of applying depreciation over multiple years.
-This provision can create significant tax advantages for your operation, though we recommend consultation with your CPA to confirm eligibility and benefits.
+Under Section 179, many businesses can deduct the full purchase price of qualifying commercial landscape equipment in Orlando, FL (like skid steers or commercial mowers) in the year they buy it, rather than depreciating it over several years.
+This can result in significant tax savings for your business—though we always recommend confirming with your CPA.